AAndyProgram/SCrawler/FAQ.md

 - I have a suggestion, will it be added: maybe if it interested me.
 - How to name files using a pattern (e.g. `Site_PostID_Name.jpg`): **there is no such functionality and there are no such plans**.
 - **DON'T CHANGE THE DEFAULT SITE SETTINGS UNLESS YOU KNOW EXACTLY WHAT YOU'RE DOING!** SCrawler already has all the default settings to work.
 You only need to add credentials (where [required](https://github.com/AAndyProgram/SCrawler/wiki/Settings#sites-requirements)).
+- My computer shut down while SCrawler was running and now **SCrawler won't start or some users are missing**: restore user settings from [backup](#backup).
 - Installation, update and configuration
     - How to install: https://github.com/AAndyProgram/SCrawler#installation
     - How to update: https://github.com/AAndyProgram/SCrawler#updating